Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 3a.
 Availability at my institution

 3b.
-How would you rate the importance of adhering to monitoring protocols to quickly address complications, in influencing failure to rescue (FTR) outcomes?
+How do you rate the importance of adhering to standardized monitoring protocols in the early postoperative period, in influencing FTR outcomes?

 Not at all